Anchiceratops: History of discovery

 Another specimen, NMC 8547 (or CMN 8547) collected by Sternberg in 1925, lacks most of the skull but is otherwise the most complete skeleton known from any ceratopsid, preserving a complete spinal column down to the last tail vertebra.
 Sternberg's material is now housed in the Canadian Museum of Nature in Ottawa.
 NMC 8547 is displayed as a half-mount with the better preserved right side showing, and completed with a cast skull replica of NMC 8535.
 Other material has been found since, including one or two possible bonebed deposits in Alberta, but very little Anchiceratops material has been described.

 Most Anchiceratops fossils have been discovered in the Horseshoe Canyon Formation of Alberta, which belongs to the later part of the Campanian stage of the Late Cretaceous Period (Anchiceratops remains are known from the lower part of the formation, and range in age between 72.5-71 million years ago).
 Frill fragments found in the early Maastrichtian Almond Formation of Wyoming in the United States resemble Anchiceratops.
 However, brown horn fragments (specimens NMC 9590 and 10645) and frill pieces (specimens NMC 9813, 9814 and 9829) have been found from two localities in the older Oldman and Dinosaur Park Formations (late Campanian, 76.5-75 million years ago) with the characteristic pattern of points seen in Anchiceratops frills.
 These may represent early records of A. ornatus or possibly a second, related species.
 Anchiceratops remains were also recovered in terrestrial sediments from the St. Mary River Formation at the Scabby Butte locality in southwestern Alberta, however, the fossils cannot be referred to a specific species.

-In 2012, Mallon concluded that many more Anchiceratops fossils had been collected than previously had been realised.
+In 2012, Mallon concluded that many more Anchiceratops fossils had been collected than previously had been realized.
 These included the specimens TMP 1983.001.0001, a nearly complete skull of a juvenile; UW 2419, a nearly complete skull; ROM 802, a skull lacking the snout; FMNH P15003, the upper side of a skull lacking the snout; CMN 11838, a left skull frill; CMN 12-1915, frill fragments; and UALVP 1618, the rear edge of a frill.
 This larger number of fossils can be examined by statistical analysis to solve certain long-standing controversies about the genus.